wso2-attic/ballerina-integrator/README.md

 ## Testing

 ### Before you begin
-* Download & Run the SQL script `initializeDataBase.sql` from [here](resources/initializeDataBase.sql), to initialize the database and to create the required table.
+* Download & run the SQL script [initializeDataBase.sql](resources/initializeDataBase.sql), to initialize the database and to create the required table.
 ```
    $mysql -u username -p <initializeDataBase.sql
 ```